Rell Integration

 Modules

-In this section, we will go through some of the built-in utilities that FT3 modules provide.
+This section reviews some of the built-in utilities that FT3 modules provide.

-Account Module
+Account module

 import acc: .lib.ft3.account;